Club Necaxa: Necaxa in Primera División and return to Ascenso MX (2011–present)

 After winning the 2009–10 promotion, Necaxa returned to the FMF Primera División for the 2010–11 campaign.
 Omar Arellano began the season with Daniel Brailovsky taking over for the remainder of the tenure.
 Ultimately the club faced immediate relegation after only one year.

 Despite having a good performance in the 2nd division, Necaxa was initially unable to return to the top flight, losing two finals in 2013 against Neza FC and Universidad de Guadalajara.

 On 6 December 2014, Necaxa won the Apertura 2014 championship in the final game against Coras de Tepic ultimately losing the promotion play-off against Dorados de Sinaloa.

 The Apertura 2015 tournament was not good for Necaxa, finishing in 10th place.
 However, in Clausura 2016, Necaxa finished the regular season as runner-up, one point behind U. de G. In the playoffs, Necaxa beat Correcaminos 2–1 in the Quarterfinals, Atlante 5–3 in the Semifinals, and Zacatecas 2–0 in the Finals to become champion.
-Next was a two-legged playoff series against Cd.
-Juarez, the Apertura 2015 champion.
-Necaxa won the first leg in Aguascalientes 1–0, and one week later in Cd.
-Juarez 2–0, thus clinching its return to Primera Division Liga MX for the first time in five years.
+Next was a two-legged playoff series against Juárez, the Apertura 2015 champion.
+Necaxa won the first leg in Aguascalientes 1–0, and one week later in Ciudad Juárez 2–0, thus clinching its return to Primera División Liga MX for the first time in five years.

 NX Football USA, LLC (2021–present)

 Necaxa took in a 50% ownership partner named NX Football USA, LLC in 2021.
 The ownership group included former owners from Major League Soccer club D.C.
-United, former managers from English Football club Swansea City, and celebrities: Mexican-American actress Eva Longoria, international football player Mesut Özil, former NBA basketball player Shawn Marion, MLB baseball player Justin Verlander, and American model Kate Upton.
+United, former managers from Welsh football club Swansea City, and celebrities: Mexican-American actress Eva Longoria, former international football player Mesut Özil, former NBA basketball player Shawn Marion, MLB baseball player Justin Verlander, and Verlander's wife, American model Kate Upton.
+Necaxa´s backers purchased 5% of Wrexham AFC in April 2024 and its owners Rob McElhenney and Ryan Reynolds, in turn, purchased a minority stake in Necaxa.

+On July 9th, 2024, a TV series was ordered with filming beginning on the same day.
+The series will be similar to Welcome to Wrexham.